Why Manage Stormwater?

 Stormwater runoff carries pollutants.
-Stormwater – rainwater or snowmelt – does not soak into developed surfaces.
-Instead, it flows over developed surfaces, such as pavement into local waters.
-Developed surfaces include paved or compacted gravel roads and parking lots, as well as rooftops.
+Stormwater – rainwater or snowmelt – does not soak into developed surfaces, such as paved or compacted gravel roads, parking lots, or rooftops.
+Instead, it flows over these surfaces, directly into local waters, carrying pollutants with it.

 Vermont’s ‘3-acre Rule’

 In order to meet water quality goals, Vermont has adopted a new stormwater rule.
 Parcels with more than 3 acres of developed (impervious) surfaces will now need a permit – even if they didn’t need a stormwater permit before.
 Properties that don’t comply may be fined, though monetary credit opportunities exist when stormwater management goals are exceeded.

 Managing stormwater will have local and downstream benefits.
 Local impacts include flood reduction, as well as swimming hole and fishing preservation.
 Downstream, Lake Champlain will receive fewer pollutants and experience improved water quality.

 If you have received a notification from Vermont Department of Environmental Conservation that your property will now need to treat stormwater, we can help.

 The details of the rule are complex.
 Watershed can navigate the details and tailor solutions to your site – no matter how complex.